freerobby/pitmon/README.md

 **pitmon** is a monitor application for the
-[BBQ Guru CyberQ WIFI controller](http://www.thebbqguru.com). pitmon is written in Python and Javascript using D3 to show a nice chart of each cook. **pitmon** is still being developed and not in a generally usable state, though I have been using it to monitor my cooks - below is a real screenshot from one of them.
+[BBQ Guru CyberQ WIFI controller](http://www.thebbqguru.com). pitmon is written in Python and Javascript using D3 to show a nice chart of each cook. **pitmon** is still being developed, so please don't rely on it yet for critical information.
+However, I have been using it to monitor my cooks - below is a real screenshot from one of them.

 ![pitmon.png](https://raw.githubusercontent.com/scotte/pitmon/master/static/pitmon.png)

 Status
 ======
-Unstable!
 Still very much a prototype.

 TODO:
 * Add configuration - UI for settings, and persist/load on server side